endymion1818/deliciousreverie/src/pages/post/automated-accessibility-testing-is-great-but.md

 **_Some ARIA child roles must be contained by specific parent roles to properly perform their intended accessibility functions._**

-The trouble is that this library contains a lot of components that do not require the use of landmarks.
+The trouble is that our library contains a lot of components that do not require the use of landmarks.
 We build our UI pages up from these component pieces, and would utilise landmarks _on the page_ typically.

 This rule was forcing our developers to add aria `role`s where they weren't needed.